 We both would love it if you pinned and shared his clock face table so others can think outside the trash too.
 Happy trashure hunting!

-If you want to see his next project, we had a blast working on this little plant stand together.
+Also, if you want to see his next project, we had a blast working on this little plant stand together.
 Come see the after HERE.

 Check out these ladies projects…you’ll love the afters!!